thinkjs/www.thinkjs.org/view/en/doc/2.0/view.md

 ### Internationalization

 After starting the internationalization, the view path will has an extra layer of internationalization of directory.
-Such as specific view path becomes into the `view/zh-CN/home/index_index.html`, and `zh-CN` means language.
+Such as specific view path becomes into the `view/zh-cn/home/index_index.html`, and `zh-cn` means language.

 More about how to implementing internationalization, please see [extensions - > internationalization](./i18n.html).